cairis-platform/cairis/docs/gro.rst

    Threat, Integrity Threat, Availability Threat, Accountability Threat, Vulnerability, Duration, Frequency, Demands, and Goal Support.

--  Enter a double-precision probability value (if known), together with a rationale statement justifying the value.
+-  Enter a probability value (if known), together with a rationale statement justifying the value.
+When set, probability values need to be between 0 and 1, e.g. 0.2.

 -  Like goals, obstacle refinements can be added via the Goals and Sub-Goals tabs.